gghidoli/flatlogs/src/tests/from_MagAOX/README.md

 # Catch2 Test Generator for MagAOX Flatlogs

 The test generator is composed of two files, `generateTemplatedCatch2Tests.py` and `catch2TestTemplate.jinja2`.
-As a result, Catch2 test files for each flatlog type will be created.
+When run, Catch2 test files for each flatlog type will be created.

 Both files should be in the same directory as `types/`.